 ‘I’ll make sure it’s delivered to the museum.
 The rest of the mantle is still with the restorer, but they expect to have it finished by Easter.’

 ‘Wonderful.’
 She took a breath and on it, she took a step towards him.
 This could not go on.
 She had to fix this.
-Now or never.
+It was now or never.

 There was a sound behind her in the hall.
 The front door had just banged shut.
 Dottie sent him a questioning look.

 William looked towards the door, clearly knowing who had just arrived.
 His expression was impossible to read.
 Dottie felt troubled.
-She heard a clattering of a woman’s heels.
+She heard the clattering of a woman’s heels.
 His sister?
 But surely Eleanor was still in Matlock?
-A woman’s voice, coming nearer, called, ‘Bill, sweetie, it’s only me!’
+A woman’s voice, coming nearer, called, ‘Bill, Darling, it’s only me!’